 Garlic chives are actually one of the most popular plants to grow in a hydroponic garden, as they require a lot more water than regular garlic to grow.
 If you just want to grow enough to add a bit of green garnish to your cooking, chives may be an easy alternative.
 Simply Hydro have a great tutorial on growing hydroponic chives here.

 Are there different types of Garlic?
 Which one is best for me to grow?

-There are many different types of Garlic available in the world – and the best type will usually be the one that grows the most locally to you.
+There are many different types of Garlic available in the world.
+The best type will usually be the one that grows the most local to you.
 In North America, there are two common types:

 Hardneck Garlic grows better in colder climates, with the scapes blooming in early summer.
-There are roughly three different sub-species of this kind of garlic – Rocambole, Purple Skin and Porcelain.
-Within these categories you can find Spanish Rojas, German Reds and Whites – Hardneck Garlic is considered by garlic aficionados to have a richer, spicier and more “garlicky taste.
+There are roughly three different sub-species of this kind of garlic – Rocambole, Purple Skin, and Porcelain.

-Their skin is usually softer and harder to peel than hardneck garlic, but can be delicious to cool and consume whole, for example in roast or a barbeque.
-Silverskins, Artichokes and Creole garlics are examples of the soft neck types.
+Their skin is usually softer and harder to peel than hardneck garlic but can be delicious to cool and consume whole, for example in roast or a barbeque.
+Silverskins, Artichokes, and Creole garlic are examples of the soft neck types.

 When is the best time to plant and harvest Garlic?

-Growing Garlic Indoors: Simple Tips on How to Grow Your Own Garlic
+Growing Garlic Indoors: 10 Simple Steps to Grow Your Own Garlic

 As I mentioned before in this article, not all garlic grows best in the same climate.
 Therefore you will need to find a space that keeps a consistent temperature which is appropriate for your plants.